 Filming at night was wonderfully atmospheric - the building felt like an eerie cathedral dedicated to industry, with its representative deity emitting a soft pink light amongst the cast iron...

-Details of the bunny construction process can be found here
+Details of the bunny construction process here